 However, where certain conditions are satisfied, a deferral of tax may be available to a later income year where the shares or options are subject to a “real risk of forfeiture”.

-Where the shares or options satisfy the criteria for deferred taxation, an amount will not be included in the taxpayers assessable income at the time of acquisition of the ESS interest but rather deferred until the “deferred taxing point” which is broadly the gain made on the ESS interest up to the ESS deferred taxing point.
+If the shares or options meet the criteria for deferred taxation, the taxpayer won’t include an amount in their assessable income when acquiring the ESS interest.
+Instead, they’ll defer it until the “deferred taxing point,” which essentially represents the gain achieved on the ESS interest up to that deferred taxing point.

-Where the taxing point of the ESS interest is deferred, for Australian CGT purposes the recipient will be treated as having acquired the ESS interest at the ESS deferred taxing point for its then market value (effectively future increases in the value of the shares at this point will be taxable under the CGT provisions.
+When the taxing point of the ESS interest is postponed, the recipient will be considered to have acquired the ESS interest at its current market value for Australian CGT purposes.
+In other words, any future increases in the value of the shares at this point will be subject to taxation under the CGT provisions.
 The 50% CGT may be available going forward).

 The ESS start-up concession is available to employees of certain small start-up companies who acquire shares or options in the employer on or after 1 July 2015.

-Broadly speaking, where the concession applies, an income tax exemption is available for the discount received on the shares and the deferral of the income tax on the discount received on certain options.
+In a general sense, when the concession is applicable, one can benefit from an exemption on income tax for the discount received on shares, along with the opportunity to delay the payment of income tax for the discount received on specific options.
 Further, the ultimate gain in respect of the sale of the shares/exercising the options will be taxable under the CGT rules with the 50% CGT available where the shares or options held for greater than 12 months and by an Australian resident taxpayer.
-Broadly, the CGT cost base will be exercise price paid in respect of the options.
+In a general sense, the cost basis for CGT will equate to the price paid for exercising the options.

-Importantly, there are a number of strict conditions that which must be satisfied in order to access the start-up ESS concessions.
+Importantly, you must satisfy several strict conditions to access the start-up ESS concessions.

 Where Australian expats or foreign resident taxpayers receive ESS interests, it gives rise to further complexities.

-Whether an ESS interest is included in a taxpayer’s assessable income under the ESS rules will depend on the taxpayer’s residency status and the source of the income.
+The inclusion of an ESS interest in a taxpayer’s assessable income, as per the ESS regulations, hinges on the taxpayer’s residential status and the origin of the revenue.

 Australian resident taxpayers are subject to Australian income tax on discounts they receive under ESS interests regardless of whether they received it in relation to employment in Australia or outside Australia.
-However, this may be impacted by Australia’s double tax treaties and the temporary residents rules.
+Australia’s double tax treaties and the temporary residents rules might affect this.

 Non-resident resident taxpayers are only subject to Australian income tax on discounts they receive under an ESS to the extent that the discount relates to employment in Australia- that is, the employment has an Australian source.
 Whether or not the employment has an Australian source will be a question of fact based on the circumstances of the taxpayer’s employment.
-Therefore, where a non-residents ESS interests are fully vested prior to commencing Australian tax residency, there should be no Australian income tax implications.
+Hence, if a non-resident’s ESS investments become fully vested before they become tax residents in Australia, there ought to be no tax consequences related to Australian income.
 However, note that there will be Australian CGT implications relation to the shares going forward.

 For temporary residents of Australia, Capital gains (and losses) realised on ESS interests acquired under an ESS are eligible for the temporary residents CGT exemption in a similar manner as other CGT assets provided the income taxing point has occurred under the income tax provisions.